 - Travel: sum of all the time he has spent on Travel activities

-- Other: sum of all the time he has spent on “At Work Activities”
+- Other: sum of all the time he has spent on payable activities (other than travel activities)

 - Idle: sum of all the Clock In times during which they aren’t any activities or job

 Underneath each time total you also get the percentage each category represents over the whole day, which is reported just above the blue table.